 Future expansion in Bradford on Avon is controlled by planning policies, including the Green Belt, and by the town's limited infrastructure.
-All development proposals need to take into account the capacity of the existing schools, health services, the drainage system, and the effects on traffic flows, including poor air quality in the town centre.
 The findings of the Wiltshire Core Strategy are that the town cannot cope with major growth; not the least of the constraints being the single river crossing for vehicles.